Jahans3/blog-josh-jahans/content/blog/ditching-medium/index.md

 Sure, you can join Medium's partner program but, despite my articles garnering tens of thousands of views, I'd still only make pennies.
 Now
-I know in the grand scheme of things tens of thousands of views isn't a whole lot, but it doesn't change the fact that if I did not publish my blogs through [Hackernoon](https://hackernoon.com/) then *Medium would be charging people to read content that I am putting out essentially for free*.
+I know in the grand scheme of things tens of thousands of views isn't a whole lot, but it doesn't change the fact that if I did not publish my blogs through [Hackernoon](https://hackernoon.com/) then *Medium would be charging people to read content that I am putting out essentially for free.

 ## What next?